+- 175 In order to examine the validity of orientation data taken remotely, we compared our orientation results to those of Hygelund (2002) for Cultus River and Cultus Creek, shown in Figure 1.
+These sites were chosen from the data available in Hygelund (2002) due to their close proximity to one another and differing flow regime.
 Using a Kolmogorov-Smirnov Two-Sample Test, we find that for the measurements in Cultus River (Figure 1 (a)), there is an 80% chance that the measurements are from the same distribution and a 15% chance for the measurements on Cultus Creek (Figure 1 (b)).
-The latter low confidence could be due to the fact that the measurements were taken in different years and possibly in different stream segments, and we argue that the qualitative behavior of the histograms is similar enough to draw the same conclusions about wood orientation.
+The latter low confidence could be - 180 due to the fact that the measurements were taken in different years and possibly in different stream segments, and we argue that the qualitative behavior of the histograms is similar enough to draw the same conclusions about wood orientation.
 Generally, we find that there is relatively good agreement, at least qualitatively, between the in-field results obtained by Hygelund (2002) and those we obtained via satellite imagery.

 Following Hygelund (2002), we note that from the histogram of aggregated data for spring-fed streams in Figure 2 (a), it appears that wood is preferentially oriented around 50-90° (see supplement for individual stream histograms).
 If wood were mobile in streams, we would expect to see preferential orientation at 0-20° (Braudrick and Grant, 2000).
-We compare the histogram for spring-fed streams to that for runoff-fed streams in this study, where wood is preferentially oriented around 0-20°.
+We compare the histogram for spring-fed streams to that for runoff-fed streams in this study, where wood is preferentially oriented around channels since older wood may be moved to logiams already.

+0-20°.
 While the aggregate histograms exhibit clear results, many individual histograms demonstrate differences from these trends (see supplement).
-We considered whether basin size impacted the results since larger basins tend to transport more wood (Ruiz-Villanueva et al., 2016), but that observation does not explain the data differences.
 For instance, Chick Creek, ID (a spring-fed stream), contains wood mostly oriented around 0° or 50°, while Moose Creek, Deer Creek, and Buck Springs Canyon (runoff-fed streams) show random orientation, and Boulder Creek (runoff-fed) is preferentially oriented around 30-50°.
-In Chick Creek, LW is significantly longer than the width of the stream, so the flow regime in the channel may have little impact on the orientation of wood.
+In Chick Creek, LWD is significantly longer than the width of the stream, so the flow regime in the channel may have little impact on the orientation of wood.
 In the runoff-fed streams, the deviations from the trend are likely due to other aspects of wood dynamics noted during data collection.
 First, most wood observed in runoff-fed streams was found in logjams, and identifying single logs to measure the orientation was difficult.
-In runoff-fed streams in this study, there were on average 37 pieces of single wood per km as opposed to the 130 pieces of single wood per km found in spring-fed streams, as shown in Figure 4.
-The high density of single logs means that LW is closely spaced in the streams in this study.
+In runoff-fed streams in this study, there were on average 37 pieces of single wood per km as opposed to the 130 pieces of single wood per km found in spring-fed streams, as shown in Figure 3.
 This disparity also prevented us from collecting as much data in certain streams due to a dearth of single logs.
 We noticed about 5 logjams per km in runoff-fed streams compared to about 1 per km in spring-fed streams.
-This indicates that there may be a bias toward new wood when measuring single pieces in some runoff-fed channels since older wood may be moved to logjams already.
-This also led to more difficulty in measuring orientation of single logs in some runoff-fed channels when multi-threaded channels made determining orientation with flow more difficult.
+This indicates that there may be a bias toward new wood when measuring single pieces in some runoff-fed

 Figure 1.
-Orientation of wood was measured from adjacent bank for approximately 100 pieces of wood using Google Earth Pro (green).
-Hygelund (2002) measured orientation of wood in the field (transparent black).
+Orientation of woody debris was measured from adjacent bank for approximately 100 pieces of woody debris using Google Earth Pro (green).
+Hygelund (2002) measured orientation of woody debris in the field (transparent black).
 Data are shown together for (a) Cultus River and (b) Cultus Creek.
-The distributions align very well for Cultus River and have the same qualitative shape for Cultus Creek, although the center peak is displaced between the two sets of measurements.
+The distributions align very well for Cultus River and are have the same qualitative shape for Cultus Creek, although the center peak is displaced between the two sets of measurements.